FDio/vpp/docs/gettingstarted/developers/building.rst

 Build VPP Dependencies
 --------------------------------------

-Before building, make sure there are no FD.io VPP or DPDK packages installed by entering the following
+Before building a VPP image, make sure there are no FD.io VPP or DPDK packages installed, by entering the following commands:
-commands:

 .. code-block:: console

     $ dpkg -l | grep vpp
     $ dpkg -l | grep DPDK

-There should be no output, or packages showing after each of the above commands.
+There should be no output, or no packages shown after the above commands are run.

 Run the following **make** command to install the dependencies for FD.io VPP.

-If it hangs at any point during the download, then you may need to set up :ref:`proxies for this to work <setupproxies>`.
+If the download hangs at any point, then you may need to :ref:`set up proxies <setupproxies>` for the download to work.

 .. code-block:: console